 Whether you're looking to score your first waves or improve your skills, the best beginner surfboard will help you get there.
-Becoming an accomplished surfer takes many, many hours on the water catching as many waves as possible while you hone your skills.
-A common mistake that many beginners make is equipping themselves with a cool looking surfboard designed for surfers of a higher standard.
-However, it's well worth investing in a beginners board first, because picking a more advanced model will ultimately massively reduce the number of waves you catch, and it'll take you longer to learn as a result.
+Becoming an accomplished surfer takes many, many hours on the water, catching – or trying to catch – as many waves as possible.
+A common mistake that many beginners make is to equip themselves with a cool looking surfboard designed for surfers of a higher standard.
+However, it's well worth investing in a beginner board first, because picking a more advanced model will likely massively reduce the number of waves you catch, and it'll take you longer to learn as a result.

 While it may be a while until you’re ready to ride a high-performance shortboard like the Pyzel Phantom, fortunately, there are plenty of modern beginner to intermediate boards that will not only help you grab tons of waves and progress your surfing as rapidly as possible, but will also look pretty sweet under your arm too.

 We think the best surfboard for beginners right now is the Log from JJF By Pyzel.
 This is brilliant board for scoring maximum waves and having a blast while you do it.
 Unlike many beginner boards, it's got a fantastic pedigree and looks pretty damn cool to boot.
 It might not suit everyone, though, so we've included a range of options and alternatives in our guide.
 We'll start with some advice on what to look for, then head into our official 2022 ranking of the best surfboards for beginners.

 While you're getting yourself kitted out, make sure to also check out our guide to the best wetsuits to keep you warm while you're practicing.
 Less essential, but still super hands, are one of the best dry bags (for a place to keep your valuables protected from the sand and surf) and a pair of the best water shoes, designed for hopping in and out of the sea in comfort.